 Rat burrows tend to have a main entrance and then additional exit holes to give the rats more escape options should that become necessary.
 The extra escape holes are often hidden by dirt or foliage, less traveled and are not as easy to spot as the main entrance.

-Even though roof rats tend to favor nesting in high places, and norway rats at or below ground level, both species can be found in attics or burrows, particularly as populations grow and more nesting sites are required.
+Even though roof rats tend to favor nesting in high places, and Norway rats at or below ground level, both species can be found in attics or burrows, particularly as populations grow and more nesting sites are required.
 So where they nest isn't always going to be an indicator of what kind of rat it is that you are dealing with.

 When it comes to removing rats from your home, it is important to understand that rat home invasions leave behind pheromones, urine and feces.
 This will now make your building a magnet for additional rats to be attracted to... perhaps not today or next week, but next month or two years down the road - the attractant will remain and they will be back.